-Once completed, your application should be submitted electronically as a fully searchable PDF or MS Word or in hardcopy to the address listed in section XI by January 6, 2023.
+Once completed, your application should be submitted electronically as a fully searchable PDF or MS Word or in hardcopy to the address listed in section XI by October 30, 2023.
 As the applications are reviewed, priority will be given to those payloads that are clearly student designed, built, managed, and operated, but projects with only a partial student component are also welcome to apply.
 The application will be reviewed for completeness, consistency, scientific or technical justification, and ability to fit within the HASP constraints.
-Seat awards will be announced at the end of January 2023.
+Seat awards will be announced in early December 2023.